Jjsnaxx/SHA256-Pw-Cracker/README.md

 ## Overview

 The aim of this project is to learn how to create a SHA256 hash cracking script and gain a better understanding of how to use the Pwntools and sys modules.
+This is purely for learning purposes.

+The [rockyou.txt](https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt) file was used as the password list.

 ## Specifics: